withastro/docs/src/pages/en/install/auto.md

 Astro will make the following changes to your config file:
 ```

-This message should show that your chosen integrations have been successfully added to your project configuation.
+This message should show that your chosen integrations have been successfully added to your project configuration.
 (If not, you can always add them manually later.)

 ### Initialize a .git Repository (optional)